POSTED: 16 Jan 2024

 What You Should Know About Retinoid Creams (Including Drugstore vs Prescription)

-Wherever you look these days, there seems to be someone singing the virtues of retinoid creams.
-There’s no doubt that topical retinoid creams are one of the most potent ingredients in the skincare universe.
-However, there is a lot of confusion and misunderstanding around them.
-In this article, we’ll explore exactly what retinoid creams are, what they do and how to use them properly.
-We’ll also explain the difference between over the counter (OTC) retinoid creams and prescription only retinoids.
+Wherever you look these days, someone seems to be singing the virtues of Retinoid creams.
+And for good reason, because topical Retinoids are among the most potent ingredients in all of skincare.
+Yet they are also among the most misunderstood.
+This article sets out exactly what Retinoid creams are, what they do and how to use them properly.
+It also explains the difference between over-the-counter (OTC) Retinoids and the prescription-only kind.

-Retinoid creams are topical skincare treatments that are derived from Vitamin A. They have decades of research supporting their benefits in improving the health and appearance of skin.
-In fact, retinoids have a vast range of effects on the skin.
-These include treating skin ageing, acne, hyperpigmentation and skin texture or scars.
-They work by deeply penetrating the skin to accelerate exfoliation and cell renewal.
-They also boost more collagen production and improve blood supply.
-The result is smoother, younger looking, brighter and clearer skin.
+Retinoid creams are topical treatments derived from vitamin A, with decades of research behind their benefits for the health and appearance of skin.
+Their effects are remarkably wide-ranging, from skin ageing and acne to hyperpigmentation and rough texture or scars.
+They work by penetrating the skin to speed up exfoliation and cell renewal, boost collagen and improve blood supply.
+The result is smoother, brighter, clearer and more youthful skin.

 Infographic of retinoids hierarchy: retinaldehyde retinal vs tretinoin vs retinol

-In the UK and all over the world, the skincare market offers a vast choice of over-the-counter retinoid creams.
-These are a more accessible, milder form of prescription retinoid creams like Tretinoin.
-As such, they offer a gentler introduction, transition or alternative to the transformative benefits of Vitamin A skincare.
-These products, which typically include ingredients like retinol and retinyl palmitate, are designed to provide gradual improvements in skin texture, tone, and the appearance of fine lines and wrinkles.
+The UK, like the rest of the world, offers a vast choice of over-the-counter Retinoid creams.
+These are a milder, more accessible counterpart to prescription Retinoids like tretinoin.
+They offer a gentler way into (or alternative to) the transformative benefits of vitamin A. Typically built around ingredients like Retinol and Retinyl palmitate, they are designed to improve skin texture, tone and the appearance of fine lines gradually.

-OTC retinoids creams and serums are ideal for those new to retinoids or with very sensitive skin.
-They allow users to harness the anti-aging, acne fighting, smoothing and skin brightening properties of retinoids with lower risk of irritation.
-They’re also widely available in pharmacies, beauty stores and online and there are many options for every budget.
+OTC Retinoid creams and serums are ideal if you are new to Retinoids or have very sensitive skin.
+They let you enjoy the anti-ageing, acne-fighting, smoothing and brightening powers of vitamin A with less risk of irritation.
+They are also widely available in pharmacies, beauty stores and online, at every budget.

 Prescription Topical Retinoid Creams in the UK

-At the pinnacle of the retinoid hierarchy are the prescription retinoids which are available as creams or gels in the UK.
-This group includes Adapalene, Tretinoin and Tazarotene.
-These products are the most potent and effective at treating severe acne and deep wrinkles but come with an increased likelihood of skin irritation and side effects if not used correctly.
-For this reason, they are available by prescription only in the UK and should be used with the guidance of a medical professional.
-Adapalene is the gentlest of the group and is often reserved for people with sensitive skin or as a starter.
-Tretinoin is the most commonly used and is more potent than Adapalene but less irritating than Tazarotene which is the strongest retinoid.
+At the top of the Retinoid hierarchy sit the prescription options, available in the UK as creams or gels and including adapalene, tretinoin and tazarotene.
+These are the most potent and most effective against severe acne and deep wrinkles.
+But they carry a higher risk of irritation and side effects if used incorrectly.
+That is why they are prescription-only in the UK and best used under medical guidance.
+Adapalene is the gentlest and is often chosen for sensitive skin or as a starting point.
+Tretinoin is the most widely used, stronger than adapalene but less irritating than tazarotene, the strongest of the three.

 How to Choose the Right Retinoid for You

-If you have skin problems like acne, hyperpigmentation it’s best to see a dermatologist or aesthetic doctor as they may recommend prescription retinoids or other treatments.
-If you suffer from conditions like rosacea, psoriasis or eczema they may help you ease in to retinoids or recommend alternatives like azelaic acid.
-In general, prescription retinoids like Tretinoin are available either through private doctors or online skin telemedicine platforms in the UK.
+If you are dealing with concerns like acne or hyperpigmentation, it is worth seeing a dermatologist or aesthetic doctor.
+They may recommend prescription Retinoids or other treatments.
+For conditions like rosacea, psoriasis or eczema, they can help you ease into Retinoids gently or suggest alternatives like azelaic acid.
+Prescription Retinoids like tretinoin are generally available either through private doctors or online skin telemedicine platforms in the UK.

 How to Use Retinoid Creams in Your Skincare Routine

-Incorporating retinoid creams into your skincare routine is relatively easy but requires some care and patience.
-The key to success revolves around using the correct application technique and building tolerance.
+Working Retinoid creams into your routine is straightforward, but it rewards a little care and patience.
+Success really comes down to the right application technique and steadily building tolerance.

-• Choose Wisely: Opt for a low strength product and build your way up gradually.
-If you have sensitive skin or have never used actives, opt for gentler retinyl esters.
+• Choose Wisely: Opt for a low-strength product and build up gradually.
+If your skin is sensitive or new to actives, start with gentler Retinyl esters.

-• Safety First: Always perform a patch test for 24 hours to check for allergies.
+• Safety First: Always patch test for 24 hours to check for any reaction.

-• Start Slowly: Begin using retinoid cream (or gel or serum) once or twice a week.
-Gradually increase the frequency by one day every 1-2 weeks as your skin builds tolerance.
+• Start Slowly: Begin once or twice a week, increasing the frequency by one night every 1 to 2 weeks as your skin builds tolerance.

-• Use at Night: Retinoids do their best work at night and are sensitive to light.
+• Use at Night: Retinoids do their best work overnight and are sensitive to light.

-• Apply to Clean Dry Skin: After washing your skin, dry it really well before applying retinoids to avoid irritation.
+• Apply to Clean, Dry Skin: After cleansing, dry the skin thoroughly before applying to reduce the risk of irritation.

-• Follow with Moisturiser: To help counteract dryness, apply a simple moisturiser over the retinoid.
+• Follow with Moisturiser: To offset dryness, apply a simple moisturiser over the Retinoid.

-• Sandwich if You Need To: Apply a thin layer of moisturiser then the retinoid the another layer of moisturiser.
-This can buffer sensitive skin from potential irritation.
+• Sandwich if You Need To: Apply a thin layer of moisturiser, then the Retinoid, then another layer of moisturiser to buffer sensitive skin from irritation.

-• Sun Protection is Mandatory: Retinoids can make your skin more sensitive to the sun.
-Use a broad-spectrum sunscreen with SPF of at least 30 during the day.
+• Sun Protection is Mandatory: Retinoids leave skin more vulnerable to the sun, so wear a broad-spectrum sunscreen of at least SPF 30 during the day.

-• Avoid Mixing with Other Actives: Do not use retinoids at the same time as potent actives like vitamin C or AHAs/BHAs to prevent irritation.
+• Avoid Mixing with Other Actives: Do not apply Retinoids at the same time as potent actives like vitamin C or AHAs and BHAs, to prevent irritation.

-• Be Patient: It can take several weeks to months to see visible improvements.
+• Be Patient: Visible improvements can take several weeks to months.

-• Monitor Your Skin’s Response: Pay attention to how your skin reacts and adjust frequency or formulation accordingly.
-If irritation persists, stop using and seek help.
+• Monitor Your Skin’s Response: Watch how your skin reacts and adjust frequency or formulation accordingly.
+If irritation persists, stop and seek advice.

 Safety & Risks

-• Increased Sun Sensitivity: Retinoids can thin the outer layer of the skin and hence increase sensitivity to sunlight.
-This raises the risk of sunburn.
-For this reason sunscreen and sun protection is essential.
+• Increased Sun Sensitivity: Retinoids thin the skin’s outer layer and raise its sensitivity to sunlight, which increases the risk of sunburn.
+Daily sunscreen is therefore essential.

-• Skin Injuries: Too high a concentration or starting to quickly can damage the skin barrier.
-This can lead to increased sensitivity, dehydration and even chemical burns.
+• Skin Injuries: Too high a strength, or building up too quickly, can damage the skin barrier, leading to sensitivity, dehydration and even chemical burns.

-At City Skin Clinic, we are intensely passionate about personalised skincare.
-Through our online skin clinic, our doctors offer safe and effective prescription-strength skin treatments like Tretinoin and Hydroquinone.
-We treat a range of skin conditions including acnehyperpigmentationmelasma and skin ageing.
-To start your personalised skincare plan, book a virtual video consultation or use our online consultation form.
-The journey towards great skin starts here.
+At City Skin Clinic, we are passionate about personalised skin and hair care.
+We offer safe and effective custom treatments using ingredients like tretinoin, azelaic acid, hydroquinone, niacinamide and spironolactone where appropriate through our online clinic.
+Our doctors treat acne, hyperpigmentation, melasma, rosacea and skin ageing through bespoke compounded treatments designed around you.
+To start your personalised plan, book a virtual video consultation or use our online consultation form.
+The journey towards great skin and hair starts here.

 Authored by: